Cohort Retention Calculator

 What is Net Revenue Retention (NRR) and How Does Retention Drive It?

 NRR measures revenue retained from existing customers including expansions.
 User retention is its foundation — you cannot expand revenue from churned customers.
-A product with M6 retention of 70%+ has the substrate for NRR above 100%, because enough customers are active long enough to upgrade, expand seats, or increase usage.
+Strong M6 retention provides the substrate for NRR above 100%, because enough customers remain active long enough to upgrade, expand seats, or increase usage.

 The cohort retention heatmap pairs directly with the Churn & NRR Calculator and LTV:CAC Ratio Calculator.
 Where NRR shows aggregate retention health, the heatmap shows the lifecycle shape that produces it — giving you the diagnosis behind the number.